danielplohmann/smda/README.md

 ## Version History

+ * 2022-08-03: v1.8.3 - Added support for producing a Dot export for SmdaFunction.
  * 2022-08-01: v1.8.1 - Added support for parsing 32bit Go binaries as well.
  * 2022-08-01: v1.8.0 - Added support for parsing Go function information (THX to @danielenders1!).
  * 2022-07-22: v1.7.4 - Bugfix for marshalling of reports.